moodlehq/moodle-plugin-ci/docs/CodeCoverage.md

   - cat coverage.xml
 ```

 You can of course use both options at the same time if you like.
+Sometimes it is nice to exclude files from code
+coverage stats, for example, CLI scripts that would never be executed by PHPUnit.
+You can exclude files by using
+the environment variables described in this [help document](IgnoringFiles.md) in the section about
+command specific ignores.

-# Coveralls integration
+## Coveralls integration

 Text based coverage and a coverage XML file are fine, but how about a detailed report that tracks coverage over time?
 To do exactly that, this project supports an integration with [Coveralls](https://coveralls.io), though you could